hd2s/SandStat/README.md

 ## Contributing

 Contributions are welcome!
-Please submit issues or pull requests to the [GitHub repository](https://github.com/<your-username>/sandstat).
+Please submit issues or pull requests to the [GitHub repository](https://github.com/hd2s/sandstat).
 Ideas for new features, syscall additions, or bug fixes are appreciated.
 For major changes, open an issue to discuss first.

 ---

 ## License

-MIT License.
+Copyright (c) 2025 Harsh Singh, University of Auckland.
+Licensed under the MIT License.

 ---